Positive Thinking in a Dark Age

 So, there you have it.

-As I am writing this in 2018, the times are proving particularly difficult for many among us in a broad social, economic and cultural realm.
+As I am writing this, the times are proving particularly difficult for many among us in a broad social, economic and cultural realm.
 I found the following article by Jim Tull, from his book, Positive Thinking in a Dark Age, reflective of two things for me.
 First, I relate to what he discusses in my own experience of life on life’s terms these days.
 Second, everything he conveys in the essay convinces me that the work of nonprofits discussed above has never been more important.